Nyanyan/Egaroucid/src/tools/gen_contest_book/README.md

 Defaults are 512 records per start, level 21, per-move loss 2, total loss 4, and cut at 30 empties.
 These can be changed with command-line options.

 Record generation exhausts all records with total loss 0 before moving to total loss 1, and continues in increasing-loss order.
 It stops when the requested number of records is reached or all records up to the configured loss limit are exhausted.

+When `--threads` is 2 or larger, Egaroucid parallelizes by active progressions.
+It starts by assigning all threads to one progression, then reduces threads per progression as more candidates appear, eventually processing as many progressions in parallel as the requested thread count.

 ## Build Books